Scottish Young Greens: History

 Scottish Young Greens split from the Young Greens of England and Wales in 2003, more than ten years after the Scottish Green Party and the Green Party of England and Wales had similarly split.

 Scottish Young Greens campaigned for the Scottish and UK Climate Bills, Fairtrade Universities, Votes at 16, a Free, Fair and Funded Education System, and against HMO Quotas.
 In 2007, they revealed that the University of Edinburgh invested substantially in TOTAL Oil, the biggest financial supporters of the Burmese Junta.

 Following the 2014 Scottish independence referendum, a significant increase in the membership of the Scottish Green Party resulted in an influx of many new Young Greens.

 In 2015, they launched their own manifesto ahead of the 2015 general election, including calls for the removal of benefit sanctions and the abolition of the so-called Bedroom tax.

 During COP26 in November 2021, the Scottish Young Greens hosted a number of events at a Youth Hub, working closely with the Global Young Greens and the Federation of Young European Greens.

 National Council

 The day-to-day running of the Scottish Young Greens is managed by the Scottish Young Greens National Council.
 National Council meets monthly and is led by the two Co-Convenors, who chair Council meetings, lead the SYG as a whole, and help to organise and support the rest of Council.

-National Council is elected annually at an Annual General Meeting in the summer, and nominations are open to any members of the Scottish Young Greens.
-The last AGM was on August 16th 2025, in Stirling.
+National Council is elected annually at an Annual General Meeting in the summer, and nominations are open to any members of the Scottish Young Greens, as long as they are 16 years of age.
+The last AGM was on July 18th 2026, in Linlithgow.